gokcehan/lf/README.md

 See [etc](etc) directory to integrate `lf` to your shell or editor.
 An example configuration file can also be found in this directory.

+See [integrations](https://github.com/gokcehan/lf/wiki/Integrations) to integrate `lf` to other tools.

 See [tips](https://github.com/gokcehan/lf/wiki/Tips) for more examples.

 ## Contributing